SyedTufailHussain/Star-Detection-Pipeline/README.md

 4. Notes

-If the outputs and images are already present in the notebook, you can clear them before execution.
+4. Notes
 The repository does not include FITS files due to size constraints.
 You need to add them manually in the fits folder.

+A .gitignore file is included to exclude FITS files from being uploaded to GitHub, ensuring the repository remains clean and lightweight.

+If the outputs and images are already present in the notebook, you can clear them before execution.

-5. Contributing
+6. Contributing

 Feel free to contribute by improving the code or adding new features!